-We have a Bord na nÓg committee in place who look after all the underage needs and activities in the club with over 300 children participating in underage football from under-6 up to minor.
+We have a bord na nÓg committee in place that looks after all the underage needs and activities in the club, with over 300 children participating in underage football from under-6 up to minor.
 We have enjoyed some wonderful successes at underage level over the years.
-The county minor league and championship double of 1988 stands out as do the county under 21 successes of 1975, 1991, 1998 and 1999 respectively.
-The under-16 teams of 1974 and 1997 also captured county titles with a number of teams at the different age grades also coming close and losing a number of finals over a long period.
-The ladies LGFA club has been a huge growth in our club in the last decade and we have a very vibrant and active ladies wing who field teams from under-8 up to senior.
-This is the fastest growing area of interest in the club at the moment with interest in the club and membership continuing to rocket and its exciting to see what the future holds for all our teams
+The county minor league and championship double of 1988 stands out, as do the county under 21 successes of 1975, 1991, 1998 and 1999, respectively.
+The under-16 teams of 1974 and 1997 also captured county titles with several teams at different age grades also coming close in several finals over a long period.
+The ladies' LGFA club has seen a huge growth in our club in the last decade and we have a very vibrant and active ladies wing who field teams from under-8 up to senior.
+This is the fastest growing area of interest in the club now with interest in the club and membership continuing to rocket and it's exciting to see what the future holds for all our teams.

-CLUB COMMITTEES
+CLUB COMMITTEE